-The face of parenting has changed in America over the past couple of generations, and not all of the changes are good.
+If you feel like that is you, just know you are not alone.
+The face of parenting has changed in America over the past couple of generations.
 Our culture has become extremely child-focused, and some parents find themselves losing proper perspective on their children and what parenting should look like.
 The following guidelines can help you maintain your objectivity and take a balanced approach to raising your kids without losing your mind.

 The next time you’re tempted to complain to the school about the rule that your child was caught breaking, or call the bully’s mom to tell on him, realize that there will always be rules we don’t agree with and must follow, and there will always be bullies in the world.
 You’ll never be able to eradicate them for your child, so the wiser course is to teach him how to handle them with integrity and maturity.